-Anonymous asked: "You're waiting for a train.
+Anonymous said: "You're waiting for a train.
 A train that'll take you far away.
 You know where you hope this train will take you.
 But you can't know for sure.
 Yet it doesn't matter.
 Now, tell me why?"
 We all know it's easier to travel forward in time versus backward.
 Suppose you obtained a golden ticket to be a passenger on the near-light speed express to travel into the future (at your own risk.)
 Would you leave behind what you have now and hop on this train?

 First: absolutely, I would.
 My unsatisfiable naïveté encourages it.
 What a chance to learn.
 Besides, people get over death and loss; no one, as far a I know, has circumvented the idiom “I was born in the wrong time;” in this case, too early.
 It goes without saying that I would want to be awake for this, not asleep and tormented by a constant, malevolent femme fatale.